mmz-srf/srf-frontend-framework/source/_patterns/10-atoms/icons/play-icon-ng.md

 ### play-icon-ng
-Play icons must be placed in a square container since their dimensions are defined by width 100% and height 100%.
+Play icons must be placed in a container which defines their dimensions since their width and height are set to 100% (with a restriction to a 1:1 ratio).
 #### Note:
-the suffix "-ng" in the atom's name stands for "next-generation" and was added for backwards compatibility.
+the suffix "-ng" in the atom's name stands for "next-generation" and was added since the name without suffix was already in use.
-Please remove the _old_ play-icon and rename this atom to "play-icon" when the refactoring of the media elements to the new "medium" molecule is done.